This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-If your MacBook Pro won’t turn on, don’t panic.
-I know it can be really upsetting when your Mac does not work correctly but there are some easy steps to try and get it powered back on.
+If your MacBook Pro doesn’t turn on, don’t panic.
+I know it can be upsetting when your Mac does not work correctly, but there are some easy steps to try and get it powered back on.

-There are a few simple things to check if your MacBook Pro is not turning on that only takes a matter of minutes.
+There are a few simple things to check if your Mac mini is not turning on that only takes a matter of minutes.
 It’s good to start with these small steps because if the problem is due to one of these issues, you can quickly and easily get your Mac to turn back on.

 1. Possible Quick Fix Method

 Regardless of if your MacBook Pro has signs of power or is not coming on at all, here is an easy quick-fix method that can get your MacBook Pro to turn on.